nishantde/thespian/README.md

 - [x] Loading component not working as intended (was not showing up for initial search)
 - [ ] Custom font shenanigans (minor)
 - [ ] Video source shenanigans (minor)
+- [ ] All TV page details do not show up when visited via the 'Known for' section on an actor page

 To-do:
 - [x] Better loading animation
 - [x] TV details shown on cards
 - [ ] Other title types (might hide result - depending on available information)
-- [ ] TV show streaming
+- [ ] Interactive TV show streaming (currently this is preliminary - only shows the pilot episode)
 - [x] Pagination
-- [ ] Implement TV titles in the 'Known for' section
+- [x] Implement TV titles in the 'Known for' section
 - [ ] Different loading styling for different elements
 - [ ] User accounts (future update)